bobbingwide/sb-toolicons-block/readme.txt

 where the use of `import { iconname } from '@wordpress/icons';` broke the Image block in Gutenberg 9.0.0

 == Changelog ==
+= 0.3.0 =
+* Added: FSE blocks
+* Changed: Update packages - for new icons
+* Changed: Add logic for Show icon only toggle,[github bobbingwide sb-toolicons-block issues 9]
+* Changed: Added some support for documenting the editor post header toolbar areas,[github bobbingwide sb-toolicons-block issues 11]
+* Changed: Copy selectIcon,[github bobbingwide sb-toolicons-block issues 4]
+* Tested: With Gutenberg 10.0.2
+* Tested: With WordPress 5.7-beta3 and WordPress Multi Site
+* Tested: With WordPress 5.6.2 and WordPress Multi Site
+* Tested: With PHP 8.0
+* Built: With node v12.8.4 and npm 6.4.11

 = 0.2.0 =
 * Added: Add Show all icons toggle for Tool icon variation,[github bobbingwide sb-toolicons-block issues 9]
 * Added: Add 3 variations,[github bobbingwide sb-toolicons-block issues 7]